nf-core/sarek/README.md

 ## Credits

-Sarek was originally written by Maxime Garcia, Szilveszter Juhos at the [National Genomics Infastructure](https://ngisweden.scilifelab.se) and [National Bioinformatics Infastructure Sweden](https://nbis.se) which are both platforms at [SciLifeLab](https://scilifelab.se), with the support of [The Swedish Childhood Tumor Biobank (Barntumörbanken)](https://ki.se/forskning/barntumorbanken).
+Sarek was originally written by Maxime Garcia and Szilveszter Juhos at the [National Genomics Infastructure](https://ngisweden.scilifelab.se) and [National Bioinformatics Infastructure Sweden](https://nbis.se) which are both platforms at [SciLifeLab](https://scilifelab.se), with the support of [The Swedish Childhood Tumor Biobank (Barntumörbanken)](https://ki.se/forskning/barntumorbanken).
-[QBiC](https://www.qbic.uni-tuebingen.de/) later joined and helped with further development.
+Friederike Hanssen and Gisela Gabernet at [QBiC](https://www.qbic.uni-tuebingen.de/) later joined and helped with further development.

 Main authors: